taylorfinnell/petlibro-esphome/plwf105/README.md

 The esphome firmware included in this repository implements (almost) feature parity as the stock firmware without the need for the third party cloud, or any WAN connection for that matter.

+### Supported Features

+- Turn pump on or off
+- Red LED
+- Yellow LED
+- Scale (used to determine water level)
+- Pump error indicator

 ## Flashing prereqs

 If you carefully open the water bowl "base" you will see a PCB holding a `ESP32-C3-WROOM-03`, a `HX7111` and a voltage regulator.
 There is also one more chip on the board but I am unable to identify it.